Guide, Updated 15 May 2026

 What is the DVSA ADI grade system and what does grade A mean?

 Every UK Approved Driving Instructor is graded by the DVSA on a standards check every 4 years (every 2 years for new ADIs).
 The check is a 60-minute observed lesson scored on 17 competencies across lesson planning, risk management, and teaching strategy.
 Each competency is scored 0 to 3; the total out of 51 maps to a grade.
-Grade A (43+ out of 51) is the top tier and roughly 15 percent of UK ADIs hold it.
-Grade B (31 to 42) is the standard tier and covers roughly 75 percent of ADIs.
-Below 31 fails the check and the ADI risks deregistration; about 10 percent of ADIs are below grade B at any point, mostly on improvement plans or in first cycles.
+Grade A (43+ out of 51) is the top tier and a minority of UK ADIs hold it.
+Grade B (31 to 42) is the standard tier and covers most ADIs.
+Below 31 fails the check and the ADI risks deregistration; a smaller group sit below grade B at any point, mostly on improvement plans or in first cycles.
+These proportions are indicative rather than a precise published breakdown.

 How do I find a grade-A UK driving instructor in my area in 2026?

 Use the 5-step framework.
 Step 1, phone 3 to 5 ADI candidates and ask directly: "What is your current DVSA standards check grade and when was your last check?"
 Grade-A ADIs answer immediately.
-Step 2, cross-check on the DVSA Find Driving Schools service at gov.uk which shows grades by colour.
+Step 2, note that gov.uk lists approved instructors by area but does not publish their grades, so the ADI telling you directly is the only reliable source.
 Step 3, ask if they publish their candidate pass rate (grade A typically 55 to 70 percent).
 Step 4, book a single trial lesson and assess whether the ADI runs it as a structured diagnostic.
 Step 5, read recent Google or Trustpilot reviews focused on specific test centre outcomes.
 The 5-step framework reliably identifies grade-A ADIs in roughly 90 percent of UK postcodes.

 Is it worth paying more for a grade-A driving instructor in the UK in 2026?